From this page you can find replies to the following frequently asked questions.

 For the eligibility criteria of the Erasmus Mundus scholarships, please see Scholarships and fees.

-There is a limited number of Erasmus Mundus scholarships available for each SECCLO student intake.
-The scholarships are awarded following the Erasmus Mundus scholarship rules to the academically best applicants in each intake irrespective of their socio-economic circumstances.
-The applicant is informed about the scholarship decision when the selection results are published.
+SECCLO offers a limited number of Erasmus Mundus scholarships for each student intake.
+The scholarships are awarded based on academic merit and irrespective of the applicant’s socio-economic circumstances.
+The same evaluation criteria is applied for scholarship decisions as student selection decisions.
+The selected applicants are informed about the scholarship decisions when the selection results are published.
 There will be a reserve list for the Erasmus Mundus scholarships.

 Because of the limited number of scholarships, you should always also investigate any scholarship or loan opportunities available in your home country for participating in an international Master’s programme offered abroad.
 See further information on the Other funding possibilities page.